optimatorlab/general/README.md

 Our first repository

 ## Versions:
+- ROS Melodic on Ubuntu 18.04
-- ROS Kinetic Kame on Ubuntu 16.04
+- (deprecated) ROS Kinetic on Ubuntu 16.04
 - (deprecated) ROS Indigo Igloo on Ubuntu 14.04

 ---

 ## Automated Installation Instructions:

-1. This assumes that you have already installed Ubuntu 16.04.
+1. This assumes that you have already installed Ubuntu 18.04.
 Visit https://www.ubuntu.com/download for installation instructions.

 2. You'll need `git` to download the installation package: